Posted in Operations and Supply Chain Terms, Total Reads: 709

 Definition: Supply Chain Management (SCM)

-Supply chain management (SCM) refers to the management of the flow of goods and services in order to ensure optimality in a manufacturing firm.
-Supply chain management refers to the flow of materials and goods, right from buying the raw materials, followed by production, inventory management, storage, warehousing and then transportation, logistics & distribution to the end consumer.
-The main reason to have SCM is to create a flow of inventory that ensures greater availability and removal of surpluses.
+Supply chain management is the management of the flow of goods and services in order to deliver value to the end customer effectively along with optimising the process of delivering it.
+Supply chain management covers procurement of the raw materials, followed by production, inventory management, storage, warehousing and then transportation, logistics & distribution to the end consumer.
+The main reason to have Supply chain management is to create a flow of inventory that ensures greater availability and removal of surpluses.

 Over the years, supply chain has given rise to the concepts of re-engineering or reverse logistics.
 Most e-commerce players round the globe and almost all online retail uses the concept of reverse logistics.